oising/AspirePowerShell/README.md

 var script = ps.AddScript("script1", """
     write-information "Hello, world"

-    # uncommenting this will hang the script if you don't attach the pwsh debugger
+    # uncommenting this will hang the script if you don't subsequently attach the pwsh debugger
     # wait-debugger

     write-information "`$myblob is $myblob"